mandrasch/screenreader-remote-control/README.md

 ## License

-My own scripts are available as CC0 (https://creativecommons.org/publicdomain/zero/1.0/deed.de).
+My own scripts are available as CC0 / Public Domain (https://creativecommons.org/publicdomain/zero/1.0/deed.en).
 Please see package.json for a list of Open Source Libraries used (and their respective license).
 I'll provide a LICENSE and CREDITS file in future.